EVerest/everest-core/modules/API/README.md

     - Finished
     - Error
     - PermanentFault
+- **state_info** contains additional information for the current state, at the moment this is only set to a meaningful value in the Error state.
+Here it can have the following values:
+    - Car
+    - CarDiodeFault
+    - Relais
+    - RCD
+    - VentilationNotAvailable
+    - OverCurrent
+    - Internal
+    - SLAC
+    - HLC

 ### everest_api/evse_manager/var/limits
 This variable is published every second and contains a json object with information relating to the current limits of this EVSE.